 3. Engage In Deep Breathing

 If your heart palpitations are due to anxiety or a panic attack, try to engage in deep breathing.
 Deep breathing can help in bringing back your normal heart rate.

 Sit in a quiet place and close your eyes.
 Take deep, slow breaths through your nose, expanding your belly.
-Exhale slowly through the mouth and repeat these steps for a few minutes.
+Exhale slowly through

 In addition to deep breathing, yoga and meditation can also help calm both your mind and body, reducing palpitation attacks.